 Case Study: Leadership Dysfunction in an Intentional Community

-The page The Need for Written Agreements describes several benefits that clear written agreements provide.
+The Need for Written Agreements describes several benefits that clear written agreements provide.
 The following case study, describing an experience of the ICmatch founder, can help illustrate how written agreements are necessary but not sufficient to avoid leadership dysfunction.

 Preface

 My conviction about written agreements came out of my and my teen’s experience in an intentional community, as well as seeing the disillusionment and reactions of those we shared that time with.
-After 9 months of volunteering every other week, we lived and worked on site for four months.
+After nine months of volunteering every other week, we lived and worked on site for four months.
 I want to say up front that I strongly believe intentional communities are one of the best hopes we have of either resolving or enduring our growing political, social, and ecological crises.
 This community was a setting where obviously many members in the past had contributed vast amounts of labor and love.

 The following examples are shared in the hope that intentional communities can learn from such examples to self-govern effectively, and community seekers can identify and avoid places where they might be taken advantage of.
 Communities need to be more effective if this movement is to grow.
 The headings are listed as what should be done, and the examples are what happens without that.